robstoll/atrium/README.md

 for further suggestions and guidelines.

 # Sponsors
-We like to thank the following sponsors for their support:
+We would like to thank the following sponsors for their support:
 - [Tegonal GmbH](https://tegonal.com) for sponsoring Support and PR-Review time.

-Want to become a sponsor as well?
+Do you want to become a sponsor as well?
 Great, have a look at the following GitHub sponsor profiles:
 - [robstoll](https://github.com/sponsors/robstoll) (Author and main contributor)

 or ping @robstoll in the Slack-Channel if you would like to support the project in another way.